fjelltopp/adx_develop/README.md

 This repo includes a utility script to help translate all extension repos quickly and easily.
 It should be used as follows:

-1. Check that the list of extensions to be translated, and the list of languages they should be translated into, is complete in at the top of the translate.bash script.
-The script should be located at: `adx_develop/translations/translate.bash`.
+1. Check that the list of extensions to be translated, and the list of languages they should be translated into, is complete in at the top of the translate.sh script.
+The script should be located at: `adx_develop/translations/translate.sh`.

 2. Ensure you have latest development branch checked out everywhere.
 You can use `adx forall` to create translation branches in all neseccary repos quickly E.g.:
    ```